turbolinks/turbolinks-ios/README.md

 To start the demo application in the Simulator, open `turbolinks-ios.xcworkspace` and run the TurbolinksDemo target.

-# Establishing Turbolinks Concepts
+# Understanding Turbolinks Concepts

 The Session class is the central coordinator in a Turbolinks for iOS application.
 It creates and manages a single WKWebView instance, and lets its delegate—your application—choose how to handle link taps, present view controllers, and deal with network errors.

-To visit a URL, first instantiate a UIViewController that conforms to Turbolinks’ Visitable protocol.
-Then present the view controller and pass it to the Session’s `visit` method.
-The framework provides a default Visitable implementation called VisitableViewController which you can subclass or use directly.

-Each Visitable view controller must provide a VisitableView instance, which acts as a container for the Session’s shared WKWebView.
+A Visitable is a UIViewController that can be visited by the Session.
+Each Visitable view controller provides a VisitableView instance, which acts as a container for the Session’s shared WKWebView.
 The VisitableView has a pull-to-refresh control and an activity indicator.
 It also displays a screenshot of its contents when the web view moves to another VisitableView.

 When you tap a Turbolinks-enabled link in the web view, the Session asks your application how to handle the link’s URL.
 Most of the time, your application will visit the URL by creating and presenting a Visitable.
 But it might also choose to present a native view controller for the URL, or to ignore the URL entirely.